Non-Commissioned Member | Full Time, Part Time

 The Boatswain is truly “the professional sailor,” experiencing the unique adventures and challenges that come with work at sea, such as open deck surfaces and a rotating shift or watch system.
 Ashore, Boatswains normally work as instructors training other naval personnel.
 Junior Boatswains spend time working outside their occupation performing general duties such as cleaning, painting, working in the cafeteria, standing sentry duty, storing the ship, and acting as members of the Naval Boarding Party.

 The first stage of training is the Basic Military Qualification course, or “basic training,” held at the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec.
+Occasionally courses are offered in other locations including Victoria and Halifax on an ad hoc requirement.
 This training provides the basic core skills and knowledge common to all occupations in the Canadian Armed Forces (CAF).
 A goal of this course is to ensure that all recruits maintain the CAF physical fitness standard; as a result, the training is physically demanding.

 Naval recruits attend the Canadian Forces Fleet School in Esquimalt, British Columbia or the Canadian Forces Naval Operations School in Halifax, Nova Scotia for approximately five weeks.
 Training includes the following topics: